hestiacp/hestiacp/docs/docs/contributing/development.md

 These instructions use [Multipass](https://multipass.run/) to create the VM.
 Feel free to adapt the commands for any virtualization software you prefer.

 ::: warning
-Sometimes during this process, the mapping between the source code directory on your local machine to the directory in the VM can be lost.
+Sometimes the mapping between the source code directory on your local machine to the directory in the VM can be lost.
 If this happens simply unmount and remount e.g.

 ```bash
 multipass unmount hestia-dev